-- If both width and height are not None, they must be positive integers and manual sizing applies i.e the image size is set as given without preserving aspect ratio. - For animated images, the seek position is initialized to the current seek position of the given image. - It's allowed to set properties for animated images on non-animated ones, the values are simply ignored.
+- The image size is multiplied by the scale on respective axes when the image is rendered. - For animated images, the seek position is initialized to the current seek position of the given image. - It's allowed to set properties for animated images on non-animated ones, the values are simply ignored.